RomanBase/flutter_control/README.md

 **Other Important classes**

 - **[BaseLocalization]** Json based localization, that supports simple strings, plurals and dynamic structures.\
   Easy access via **[LocalizationProvider]** mixin.
-Localization object is stored in Factory, so is accessible without context and can be used even in Controllers, Entities, etc.\
+Localization object is stored in Factory, so is accessible without context and can be used even in Models, Entities, etc.\
   Localization is initialized and loaded in **[Control]** by default.\
   And by default **[ControlWidget]** uses this localization.